-Anyways, we will be posting a recipe of the challenge soon, but in the meantime, grab a bite (or 2) and let’s enjoy life’s simple pleasures.
-Aka Mini Desserts.
+Anyway, we will be posting a recipe of the challenge soon, but in the meantime, grab a bite (or 2) and let’s enjoy life’s simple pleasures.
+AKA, mini desserts.

-These Sugar Cinnamon Cake Bites are quick to make for parties, family gatherings, and gifting to neighbors!
-Oh and vegan friendly.
+These Cinnamon Coconut Refined Sugar Free Cake Bites are quick to make for parties, family gatherings, and gifting to neighbors!
+Oh, and they’re vegan friendly.
 Handy dandy, I know.

 Think of them as a healthy version of fair food.
 Part churro, part fritter, part blue ribbon white cake.
 You’re drooling now, right?
 For the record, I’m now OKAY with healthier fair food (just gluten free, of course).

-The “cake” base of these bites are made from my vegan coconut cake recipe minus the citrus and shredded coconut.
-And of course there are a few yummy add-ins, since gluten bites and no bake bites are my specialty!
+The “cake” base of refined sugar free cake bites is made with my vegan coconut cake recipe , minus the citrus and shredded coconut.
+And of course, there are a few yummy add-ins, since gluten free recipes and no bake bites are my specialty!

-Then once we form the batter into balls/bites, we then roll each bite in crushed gluten free cinnamon graham crackers and drizzle a little white chocolate on top.
+Then after we form the batter into balls/bites, we roll each bite in crushed gluten free cinnamon graham crackers and drizzle a little white chocolate on top.
 Gah, these are soooo good!!

-- FIRST make the gluten free vanilla cake (with vegan option) making sure to NOT overbake it.
+- FIRST make the gluten free vanilla cake (with vegan option) making sure to NOT to over bake it.
 The key is to slightly UNDER BAKE the cake so it isn’t dried out, making it easier for rolling.

-- THEn once cooled, add the peanut butter and roll them into balls/bites, roll in graham cracker crumbs and freeze for 20 minutes.
+- Once the cake is cool, add the peanut butter and roll the mixture into balls/bites, roll in graham cracker crumbs and freeze for 20 minutes.